oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/choosing-a-model/_index.md

   * [Auxiliary images]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}})

 * Model in Image domains that _do not_ use auxiliary images:
+**NOTE**: Model in Image without auxiliary images (the WDT model and installation files are included in the same image with the WebLogic Server installation) will be deprecated in WebLogic Kubernetes Operator version 4.0.7.
+Oracle recommends that you use Model in Image _with_ Auxiliary images.
+See [Auxiliary images]({{< relref "/managing-domains/model-in-image/auxiliary-images.md" >}}).

   * [Create a custom image with your model inside the image]({{< relref "/base-images/custom-images#create-a-custom-image-with-your-model-inside-the-image" >}})

 * Domain in Image domains: